htcondor/htcondor/docs/cloud-computing/using-annex-first-time.rst

-This guide assumes that you already have an AWS account, as well as a log-in account on a Linux machine with a public address and a system administrator who’s willing to open a port for you.
+This guide assumes that you already have an AWS account, as well as a log-in account on a Linux machine with a public address and a system administrator who's willing to open a port for you.
 All the terminal commands (shown in a box without a title) and file edits (shown in a box with an emphasized title) take place on the Linux machine.
 You can perform the web-based steps from wherever is convenient, although it will save you some copying if you run the browser on the Linux machine.

-Before using *condor_annex* for the first time, you’ll have to do three
+Before using *condor_annex* for the first time, you'll have to do three
 things:

 #. install a personal HTCondor